 If someone tells me they’re an expert in a particular industry, I make a mental note about it.
 If they show me that they’re an expert, I believe them.
 If you really are an authority in your industry, you’re going to gain more respect and influence by showing what you know rather than insisting that you’re an expert.

 It’s also worth remembering: just because you’re an expert today doesn’t mean you’ll be an expert tomorrow.
-Every industry right now is experiencing increasing disruption due to the Internet of Things, the sharing economy, and the ongoing status of the economy around us.
+Every industry right now is experiencing increasing disruption due to the Internet of Things, the sharing economy, and the ongoing status of the surrounding economy.
 That’s not likely to stop any time soon.
 A real expert knows that they need to be constantly learning from those around them, developing their knowledge and ensuring that they stay on the top of their game.

 When you establish yourself as an expert, authority, and thought leader in your field, you are in a position to see increased sales at your company, bring in new customers, and create crucial word of mouth buzz and organic sharing of your content and promotions.
 You’ll find that customers, slowly but surely, begin to come to you instead you needing to hustle as hard to seek them out.